ideacritik/AP2017/all_miniex/mini_ex9/README.md

-# Weekly mini ex9: due 16 Apr (Sun) - Working with APIs
+# Working with APIs

 1) First, take a deep breath.
-This mini exercise may require sometimes to do it.
-If you like you can work in a group of 2 people.
+This mini exercise may requires time.
+You have 2 weeks to work on it.

 2) Design a program that utilizes a web API (below is just a suggestion, and you can search for others).
 You need to pay attention to your process of acquiring, processing, using and representing data.